eosrio/hyperion-docs/docs/install.md

     On EOSIO version higher or equal to 2.0.x, use wasm-runtime = eos-vm-jit to improve performance.

-If everything runs smoothly, now it's time to install [hyperion](hyperion.md)!
+If everything runs smoothly, now it's time to install [hyperion](hyperion.md)! :fontawesome-solid-glass-cheers:

 <br>